 If available, invest in your employer-sponsored 401(k) or 403(b) retirement plan.
 Many plans offer matching contributions by employers.
 Try to contribute 10% to 15% of your salary if you can, and take advantage of employer-matching contributions (if offered) to help you reach that goal.
 For example, if your employer matches up to 3%, you could contribute 7% to reach a total contribution of 10% of your salary.

 Individual Retirement Accounts.
-Traditional IRAs, Roth IRAs and Simplified Employee Pensions (SEP) IRAs are good options if you don’t have an employer-sponsored plan—or in addition to your employer plan.
+Traditional IRAs, Roth IRAs and Simplified Employee Pension (SEP) IRAs are good options if you don’t have an employer-sponsored plan—or in addition to your employer plan.
 Some people choose to invest in a stock fund when they’re starting out because they’ll have more time to weather the stock market’s ups and downs.
 If you choose a stock fund, one way to help manage risk is by using dollar-cost averaging.
 When you regularly invest a set amount of money in stocks, you don’t have to worry about buying when prices are high or missing a chance to buy when they’re low.
 With dollar-cost averaging, you buy more shares when prices are low and fewer shares when prices rise.

 We all know the only thing constant is change.
 Events like job changes, marriage, divorce, raising a family or caring for an aging relative can change your financial picture and impact your investing strategy.